F4IF/ctree-demo/README.md

 Even though this is a demo, the components developed for it should be clean and complete enough to use for the fully functional site.

+This project is based on Google's [Polymer Project](https://www.polymer-project.org/1.0/), which is a collection of highly polished [web components](https://www.webcomponents.org/).
+We chose web components because we want people to be able to easily integrate cTree elements into existing sites, and Polymer does a lot of the heavy lifting for creating a modern responsive site.

 One aspiration of this project is to follow the "PRPL pattern".
 This pattern allows fast first delivery and interaction with the content at the initial route requested by the user, along with fast subsequent navigation by pre-caching the